 The rate you pay for the solar electricity may be less than your current electricity rate.
 You benefit from slightly reduced utility costs (if your solar PPA rate is less than you utility rate) for the duration of the agreement.
 At the end of the term, you have the option to remove the system, renew the agreement or purchase the system.

-Energy Trust keeps a portion of the Renewable Energy Certificates produced by projects that receive an incentive.
-Energy Trust will share ownership of the Renewable Energy Certificates with whomever owns the system, be that you or a lessor or a solar service provider.
-Read this fact sheet for more information on Renewable Energy Certificates.
+Your solar electric system produces Renewable Energy Certificates as well as green electricity.
+These Renewable Energy Certificates are owned by whomever owns the system, be that you or a lessor or a solar service provider.
+Read more about Renewable Energy Certificates.